 4. Facebook ads 2019: Stories ads will be a major focus

 We already know the power of the video, and Facebook isn’t staying behind.
 Facebook’s Stories is a completely different format and placement from the video placed in Feed.
-Business will need to adapt their formats to the Stories format because we can expect that the focus will be shifting there.
+If you think that video production is hard, think again!
+With video tools such as Biteable, you can create great videos in a matter of minutes.
+Advertisers will need to adapt their formats to the Stories format because we can expect that the focus will be shifting there.
 Being unable to adapt may hurt your business.
 Augmented Reality Ads will make a revolution among Facebook Stories.
 This feature uses the power of AR to make the ads more personal and interactive.
 For example, if you sell a product like sunglasses, a potential buyer can try them on virtually through the ad with a simple “tap to try” button.

 For advertisers, this is has a huge potential for greater involvement.
 It will attract users with ad functionality and new features.